erlendsorknes/leetcode/README.md

-# leetcode
+# LeetCode Solutions in Python 🐍

-Repo containing leetcode solutions
+This repo contains my personal solutions to challenges from [LeetCode](https://leetcode.com/), all written in Python.